Carrot family (Apiaceae)

-Range & Habitat: Harbinger-of-Spring has a scattered distribution throughout most of Illinois, but it is absent from the NW-quadrant of the state (see Distribution Map).
+Range & Habitat: The native Harbinger-of-Spring has a scattered distribution throughout most of Illinois, but it is absent from the NW section of the state (see Distribution Map).
 It is occasional in some woodlands, but mysteriously absent from many others.
-Habitats include rich mesic woodlands with deciduous trees, wooded areas at the base of bluffs, rocky bluffs, and gentle wooded slopes along rivers.
+Habitats include rich mesic woodlands with deciduous trees, wooded areas at the base of bluffs, rocky bluffs, wooded bottomland of rocky canyons, gentle wooded slopes along rivers, and areas along woodland paths.
 This wildflower is normally found in high quality deciduous woodlands.

 Faunal Associations: The flowers attract primarily small to medium-size bees and miscellaneous flies.
 Bee visitors include Little Carpenter bees (Ceratina spp.), Mason bees (Osmia spp.), Andrenid bees (Andrena spp.), and Halictid bees (Lasioglossum spp., Halictus spp., etc.).
 Fly visitors include Calliphorid flies, Anthomyiid flies, Frit flies (Chloropidae), Lance flies (Lonchaeidae), and flower flies (Syrphidae).
 These insects seek primarily nectar from the flowers.

-Photographic Location: A wooded area at the base of a bluff in Kickapoo State Park, Vermillion County, Illinois.
+Photographic Location: A wooded area at the base of a bluff in Kickapoo State Park, Vermilion County, Illinois.
 This location is not far from an abandoned coal mine.